grosalesr/github-pages-playground/docs/deployment.md

 * [Configuring Group Roles and Mapping](#configuring-group-roles-and-mapping)

 # Considerations
-* java is not required to be installed, since Elasticsearch bundles its own java binary
+* java is not required to be installed, since Elastic apps bundles its own java binary
 * The installation method uses Elastic repositories which assumes Internet access
 * X-pack is configured alongside with Elasticsearch, Kibana & Logstash
 * Password are stored in each application keystore